CabbitKheema/knoword-backend/README.md

   </a>
 </p>

 Encountering unfamiliar words while reading books can disrupt the immersive experience, forcing readers to pause and search for meanings through dictionaries or online tools.
 The [knoword-backend][knoword-backend-url] APIs solve this problem by offering quick access to word definitions, origins, and usage contexts via text input or audio transcription.
+Powered by the free APIs provided by [Groq Cloud][groq-free-keys-url], it ensures quick and reliable retrieval of word information.
 Integrated into the [knoword][knoword-url] PWA, it ensures users can effortlessly stay focused on their reading while resolving any doubts about word meanings.
 I think this is a great solution for all book readers.

 Here's why: